Scott’s Fascinatingly Unsettling Covenant Doubles Down on Prometheus

 Did they make it?
 What is the secret behind this bio-weapon?
 Did the Engineers facilitate the creation of human life on Earth?
 Why did they now seemingly want to see it destroyed?
 These are just a small handful of the pair’s questions, whether or not they were given answers, and why David is now seemingly all alone on the planet just a few of the discoveries Scott and his screenwriters John Logan (Spectre) and Dante Harper, working from a story conceived by Jack Paglen (Transcendence) and Michael Green (Logan), subtly explore in this sequel-slash-prequel’s breathlessly paced 122 minutes.
 It all continues to feed slowly but surely into 1979’s Alien, dropping a number of hints as to how Ripley and her doomed Nostromo crew could have been led to planet LV-426 in the year 2122.

-As solid as the cast is, Waterston, Crudup, Danny McBride, Demián Bichir, Carmen Ejogo, Callie Hernandez, Amy Seimetz and Jussie Smollett all making an impression at one point or another, this is Fassbender’s show.
-The movie opens with David discussing the meaning of life with his maker Peter Weyland (Guy Pearce), bursts into its second act with intense dialogue exchanges between him and his slightly more advanced doppelganger Walter and accelerates even faster into the climax as his reasons for being stranded on this planet are shockingly revealed.
+As solid as the cast is (Waterston, Crudup, Danny McBride, Demián Bichir, Carmen Ejogo, Callie Hernandez, Amy Seimetz and Jussie Smollett all making an impression at one point or another) this is Fassbender’s show.
+The movie opens with David discussing the meaning of life with his maker Peter Weyland (Guy Pearce), bursts into its second act with intense dialogue exchanges between him and his slightly more advanced doppelganger Walter and then accelerates even faster into the climax as his reasons for being stranded on this planet are shockingly revealed.
 He is front and center throughout, crafting two distinct characters who are born from the same concept of artificial robotic life but who in reality couldn’t be more different.
-They are Kane and Able for the digitized cybernetic world, Fassbender brilliantly modulating his dueling performance as the two beings engage in a dexterous interpersonal tête-à-tête as they attempt to figure one another out.
+They are Cain and Abel for the digitized cybernetic world, Fassbender brilliantly modulating his dueling performance as the two beings engage in a dexterous interpersonal tête-à-tête as they attempt to figure one another out.